These docs are for iminuit version: 2.21.3 compiled with ROOT-v6-25-02-2017-gd0b406db5e

 total_cost = cost_1 + cost_2

-Support for SciPy minimisers as alternatives to Minuit’s Migrad algorithm (optional)
+Support for SciPy minimizers as alternatives to Minuit’s MIGRAD algorithm (optional)

 Support for Numba accelerated functions (optional)

-iminuit is intended to be used with a user-provided negative log-likelihood function or least-squares function.
+iminuit can be used with a user-provided cost functions in form of a negative log-likelihood function or least-squares function.
 Standard functions are included in

 iminuit.cost, so you don’t have to write them yourself.
-The following example shows how iminuit is used with a dummy least-squares function.
+The following example shows how to perform an unbinned maximum likelihood fit.

 iminuit optionally supports an interactive fitting mode in Jupyter notebooks.